- 1.1 The PARTNER study and the Opposites Attract study

-Initial evidence of a strong link between the HIV viral load of a seropositive partner and the risk of transmission to a seronegative partner came from observational studies in serodifferent heterosexual couples.
+Initial evidence of a strong link between viral load do HIV of a seropositive partner and the risk of transmission to a seronegative partner came from observational studies in serodifferent heterosexual couples.

-Evidence from a randomized study of the risk of HIV transmission in the context of ART in heterosexual couples was provided by the HPTN 052 study, which reported a reduction of 96% in linked transmissions in couples assigned to preterm infants ) ART compared to couples assigned to late therapy.
-Continuous follow-up on HPN 052 from 2011 to 2016 after ART of all participants showed durability of the ART effect; however, only 2% of the couples were men who have sex with men (MSM).
+Evidence from a randomized study on the risk of HIV transmission in the context of viral antiretroviral therapy (ART) in heterosexual couples was provided by the HPTN 052 study, which reported a 96% reduction in linked transmissions in couples designated for premature (immediate) ) ART compared to couples assigned to late therapy.
+The continued monitoring at HPTN 052 from 2011 to 2016, after the ART offer from all participants, showed durability of the effect of ART; however, only 2% of couples were men who have sex with men (MSM).

 The use of the self-reported condom was also high; participants reported not using condoms for a total of only 63 · 4 years of follow-up.
 To review previous evidence on the effect of antiretroviral therapy (ART) on the risk of HIV transmission, we searched PubMed articles published in English from 1 from January of 2000 to 7 of November of 2018 using MeSH.
 HIV "and" transmission "and" antiretroviral therapy "or" ART "and" men who have sex with men "or" gay or straight "or" serodiscordant "or" serodifferent ".